chorton2227/piper-christmas-2025/lessons/module-2-css/lesson-2.11-mini-project/README.md

 ### Step 2: Look at the Example (10 minutes)

-Check out the `examples/` folder to see how we styled the ProGamer Hub website:
+Check out the `examples/` folder to see a complete styled website example:
 - Open `examples/index.html` in a browser to see the styled version
 - Study `examples/styles.css` to see:
   - How CSS variables are used for colors and spacing